 Laws are enacted by the Chamber of Deputies and promulgated by the Grand Duke.
 The Constitution confers the Grand Duke with the power to adopt the necessary regulations and orders for the implementation of laws.
 The Grand Duke may, however, not suspend laws or dispense their implementation.

 The Grand Duke can also authorise the government to make ministerial regulations in respect of limited technical issues.

 Certain public bodies have the power to adopt special regulations within their field of competence.
 These bodies must act within the limits that have been previously defined by the legislature.
 Administrative circulars offer guidance on the interpretation of laws, especially in tax law matters.

 Case law is not binding in Luxembourg; the law does not recognise the rule of precedent that applies in Anglo-Saxon legal systems.
-Judges' decisions can, however, be founded on a reference to case law.
+Judges can, however, refer to case law to found their decisions.
 In the absence of Luxembourg case law, judges may turn to Belgian, French or even German case law for tax law matters.

 ii Judicial system